awsdocs/aws-kms-developer-guide/doc_source/view-keystore.md

 You can view the custom key stores in each account and region by using the AWS Management Console or the AWS KMS API\.

-For help with viewing the CMKs in your custom key store, see [Viewing CMKs in a custom key store](view-cmk-keystore.md)\.
+For help with viewing the KMS keys in your custom key store, see [Viewing KMS keys in a custom key store](view-cmk-keystore.md)\.

 **Topics**
 + [View a custom key store \(console\)](#view-keystore-console)